danielholmes/battle-for-hill-218/README.md

  - tooltips on cards -> I think you should always display the tooltips when hovering over the card (not just for cards in hand when it's your turn to play)

- - check placedCard vs iPlacedCard - can use _private like in getAllDatas?

- - log messages could be more detailed (indicating the attacking card, the attacked card, then the destroyed card)

  - display the cards on the battlefield at a bigger size.
 The information from the cards are too important

  - when destroying a card, it would be nice to have the explosion symbol briefly displayed over it :)